Skip to main content

 What do the trend and seasonality strength percentages mean?

-Trend strength and seasonality strength (both 0-100%) indicate how much of the variance in the original series is explained by each component.
-High trend strength (>60%) suggests a clear upward or downward direction.
-High seasonality strength (>60%) suggests clear repeating patterns.
-These are approximations based on variance ratios.
-Understanding this helps you see how to interpret strength measures and why they're useful indicators.
+Trend strength and seasonality strength (both 0-100%) show how much of the variance in the original series is explained by each component.
+High trend strength suggests a clear upward or downward direction.
+High seasonality strength suggests a clear repeating pattern.
+These values are approximations based on variance ratios rather than formal tests.

 Why are my residuals not random / showing patterns?